memfault/interrupt/_posts/2024-01-24-practical_zephyr_kconfig.md

 CONFIG_USR_FUN=y
 ```

-This, however, kind of defeats the purpose of having a configurable build: The build would still fail in case we're not enabling `USR_FUN`.
+This, however, defeats the purpose of having a configurable build: The build would still fail in case we're not enabling `USR_FUN`.
 Instead, we can also use the `USR_FUN` symbol within our code to only conditionally include parts of our application:

 ```c
 #include <zephyr/kernel.h>